 4 FREE Brisbane Festival Activities For Families

 The Brisbane Festival is our city’s annual celebration of the arts, with theatre, dance, music, street entertainment and quirky pop up events for all ages.
-Tickets are on sale now for all the amazing stage performances on offer, but did you know that there are also lots of ways to enjoy the Festival for free?
+The 2017 Brisbane Festival dates will soon be announced with tickets for amazing stage performances on offer, but did you know that there are also lots of ways to enjoy the Festival for free?

 Enjoy these free family events before or after you take in a Festival show, or just drop by for a taste of Festival atmosphere whenever you’re in Brisbane city during September.